SM-15/ERB-BSPD/README.md

 # ERB-BSPD
-ERB BSPD Circuit and PCB
+BSPD Circuit and PCB by E-Racing Bergamo